singhprincejeet/sentiment_analysis/README.md

 The work division was set out by discussing the possible runs and additional features that could be added to improve final results.
 Each student worked on creating new features and performing the runs on their machines.
 Github was used to work in collaboration.

-### Program Functionality
+### Program Structure & Functionality

-The structure of this program contains the following:
+The program contains the following Java classes:

+Main
+- ArrfCreator

+Preprocessing
+- Stop Words
+- Stemmer
+- StringCleaner

+Features
+- SentimentWordCounter
+- PunctuationCounter
+- EmoticonCounter
+- ElongationCounter

 ### Resources